nemossi/iknow.public/.blog/README.md

 - 🐝 Category and Timeline Support
 - 🍋 Google Analytics & Google Structured Data
 - 🐜 SEO and Responsiveness
-- 🪲 Markdown And MDX
+- 🪲 Markdown and MDX
 - 🏂🏾 Page Compression & Image Optimization

+The following is a list of features that have been added or modified in the original gblog template:
+- Markdown Rendering
+    - Support inline `code`
+    - Support `emoji` expressions
+    - Support `Mermaid` diagrams
+    - Support `Katex` or `MathJax` formulas
+    - Support `ToC` navigation

 ### Development Commands